 Turpentine Creek Wildlife Refuge

 www.turpentinecreek.org Turpentine Creek Wildlife Refuge, about 10 miles outside Eureka Springs, is home to over 150 large rescued animals including lions, ligers, tigers, cougars, leopards, bears, monkeys and deer.
 The 450-acre refuge is one of very few U.S.D.A. licensed places for these large animals in the United States.
 Many of these animals have either been neglected or their owners thought them cute as babies but not as cute when they became full-grown.
-If you go around feeding time (about 5pm), you can get some great photos!
+They now offer guided tours.

 IF YOU WISH TO GO A BIT FARTHER AFIELD…